shanmukh11/CYE-Backend-Challenge/README.md

-# 📧 CYE Backend Challenge - Email Server
+# 📧 CYE Backend Challenge - Email Server (Submitted by Shanmukh Swaroop Srinivas)

-In this task, you will use Python, [FastAPI], and [SQLite3] to create an email microservice.
-Your API present a JSON interface to let us create, read, update, and destroy email objects in a local database.
+In this task, Python, [FastAPI], and [SQLite3] are used to create an email microservice.
+This API presents a JSON interface to let us create, read, update, and destroy email objects in a local database.

 <!-- MarkdownTOC autolink="true" style="ordered" -->